Priority: - Contain

 Identification and Reproduction

-Spurge-Laurel is an evergreen shrub native to Britain, with spring-blooming yellowish green flowers and black berries.
+- Spurge-Laurel, also known as Daphne laurel, is an evergreen shrub with spring-blooming yellowish green flowers and black berries.

-- Leaves are very dark green, shiny, smooth and thick.
+- Leaves are very dark green, shiny, smooth and thick, arranged in a whorled pattern.

 - The twigs are stout and have a strong odor when cut.